asottile-archive/pip-custom-platform/README.md

 ## Default platform names

-By default, pip-custom-platform guesses a platform name for you based on the `platform` module for Linux, and uses the default platform name on Windows, OS X, or other systems.
+By default, pip-custom-platform guesses a platform name for you based on the `distro` module for Linux, and uses the default platform name on Windows, OS X, or other systems.
 Some examples:

 | Platform                | Default Platform Name      |